Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

-The sine trick (`fract(sin(x) * 43758.5453)`) is the usual shader-hash shortcut and it is wrong for this use: `sin` is only guaranteed to a few ULP and vendors disagree on large arguments, so the same blade hashes differently on two GPUs.
-Wind phase must be bit-stable, because the cross-fade blends two representations of one plant and any phase difference between them shows up as a shearing silhouette.
+The sine trick (`fract(sin(x) * 43758.5453)`) is the usual shader-hash shortcut.
+It is wrong for this use. `sin` is only guaranteed to a few ULP and vendors disagree on large arguments.
+The same blade hashes differently on two GPUs.
+Wind phase must be bit-stable.
+The cross-fade blends two representations of one plant.
+Any phase difference between them shows up as a shearing silhouette.

 ### 7.5 Gust envelope advected downwind